donlan2710/gRDA-Optimizer/README.md

 There are three hyperparameters: Learning rate (lr), sparsity control mu (mu), and initial sparse control constant (c) in gRDA optimizer.

 * lr: as a rule of thumb, use the learning rate for SGD.
 Scale the learning rate with the batch size.
 * mu: 0.5 < mu < 1.
 Greater mu will make the parameters more sparse.
-For large tasks, e.g. ImageNet, mu can set close to 0.5, e.g. 0.501.
-For small task, e.g. CIFAR-10, mu can be 0.7.
+In order to maintain comparable accuracy with the original network, for large tasks e.g. ImageNet, mu can set close to 0.5, e.g. 0.501.
+For small tasks, e.g. CIFAR-10, mu can be larger, e.g. 0.6.
 * c: a small number, e.g. 0 < c < 0.05.
 This usually has small effect on the performance.

 ### Keras